ElevatorPitchEssentials.com > Elevator Pitch 101

 This means developing an elevator pitch.

-Before I get into all the specifics of what makes an elevator pitch effective, let me first take one of the lessons of this book to heart and give you a general sense of what an elevator pitch is and why you need one.
+Before I get into the things that make an elevator pitch effective, let me first take one of the lessons of this book to heart and give you a general sense of what an elevator pitch is and why you need one.

 What's An Elevator Pitch?